-Updated September 2014
+Updated September 2017

-Roles and Responsibilities
+Roles and Responsibilities Appendix 1

-Appendix 1

-Early Years Foundation Stage EYFS KS1 and KS2 The Governing Body To work with practitioners to develop and monitor EYFS policy and approach to provision for children with SEN / EAL • is an integral part of the school's development plan.
+Early Years Foundation Stage EYFS KS1 and KS2 The Governing Body To work with practitioners to develop and monitor EYFS policy and approach to provision for children with SEN / EAL To work with practitioners to develop and monitor the Inclusion Policy and the approach to children with SEN/ EAL Establish appropriate staffing and funding arrangements and maintain a general oversight of the school's work.
+To appoint a Link Governor with responsibility for monitoring the school's work on behalf of the children with Special Education Needs.
+To report to parents annually on the schools Inclusion Policy To ensure that SEN/ EAL provision is an integral part of the school's development plan.
 Headteacher Day to day responsibility for managing all aspects of the school's work including provision for children with SEN/ EAL Keeping the Governing Body fully informed Working closely with the Inclusion Manager Inclusion Manager Responsibility for the Inclusion Policy Responsibility for implementing policy and monitoring impact Day to day operation of policy and provision for children with SEN/ EAL Teaching Staff EYFS co-ordinator is responsible for the day-to-day managing of all aspects of EYFS work, including the provision for children with SEN/ EAL.
 All teaching staff are responsible for the day-to-day management of provision for children with SEN/ EAL Provision of planning and resources for any non-teaching staff supporting children with SEN/ EAL in their class.
 Non-Teaching Staff (inc Teaching Assistants and Nursery Nurses) Give feedback to class teachers on IEP targets Responsible for the day-to-day planning and resources for any interventions that they teach and for working with groups allocated to them in whole class teaching.
 All staff working with SEN/ EAL children Be involved in the development of the Inclusion Policy and be fully aware of the processes for identifying, assessing and making provision for children with SEN/ EAL